yagomichalak/astronomy-bot/README.md

 - You can see all space agencies (88) around the world with a simple command.

-- A special list with 33 movies about astronomy and space in genera.
+- A special list with 33 movies about astronomy and space in general.

 - Global level ranking system, universe themed.